krishna-waidande/krishna-waidande.github.io/Email.md

 + Capitalization :

-Mostly we do a mistake like never use the Starting letter as a capital for a nouns or word after full stop. let me give you example
+Mostly we do a mistake like never use the first letter as a capital for a nouns or word after full stop or starting letter of every new sentense.
+For example :

 Invalid : `redhat and ubuntu are popular flavours of linux operating system.`

 Valid : `Redhat and Ubuntu are popular flavours of Linux operating system.`

+Here Rehat, Ubuntu and Linux are proper nouns.

+Invalid : i will be coming late in the office.

+Valid : I will be coming late in the the office.

+Here first letter of newline sentense should be capital.

 I hope now the questioned which we raised earlier in the article are answered.